-Using Linux paravirtual (PV) AMIs, high I/O instances can deliver more than 120,000 4 KB random read IOPS and between 10,000 and 85,000 4 KB random write IOPS (depending on active logical block addressing span) to applications across two 1 TiB data volumes.
-For hardware virtual machines (HVM) and Windows AMIs, performance is approximately 90,000 4 KB random read IOPS and between 9,000 and 75,000 4 KB random write IOPS.
+Using Linux paravirtual (PV) AMIs, HI1 instances can deliver more than 120,000 4 KB random read IOPS and between 10,000 and 85,000 4 KB random write IOPS (depending on active logical block addressing span) to applications across two SSD data volumes.
+Using hardware virtual machine (HVM) AMIs, performance is approximately 90,000 4 KB random read IOPS and between 9,000 and 75,000 4 KB random write IOPS.

-The maximum sequential throughput on all AMI types (Linux PV, Linux HVM, and Windows) per second is approximately 2 GB read and 1.1 GB write.
+The maximum sequential throughput is approximately 2 GB read per second and 1.1 GB write per second.

 The primary data source is an instance store with SSD storage.

 Read performance is consistent and write performance can vary.

 The TRIM command is not currently supported.